Popper Roasting Tips

 Cooling the Beans Method 2

-The next method of cooling is by spraying a light mist of cold water onto the beans immediately after the beans have been placed into the colander.
+The next cooling method is by spraying a light mist of cold water onto the beans immediately after the beans have been placed into the colander.
 Only use this method if you are in a very warm environment with minimal airflow.
 I used this method when I lived in Florida.
-A fine mist of cold water will evaporate immediately and cool the coffee beans in the process.
-Don’t drench the beans, just lightly mist the cold water over them.
+A fine mist of cold water will evaporate immediately and cool the coffee beans.
+Don’t drench the beans; just lightly mist cold water over them.
 If your squirt bottle can’t mist, don’t use it.
 Anything more than a mist will do more harm than good.

 Chaff Removal